ecsyjs/ecsy/docs/manual/Architecture.md

 ```
 This will execute `SystemA > SystemB > SystemC`.

-It is also possible to define the priority on which the systems will get executed by adding a `priority: Number` attribute when registering them.
+You can also control the order of execution by adding a `priority: Number` attribute when registering them.
-By default systems have `priority=0` and they are sorted ascendingly, it means the lower the number the earlier the system will be executed.
+By default systems have `priority=0` and they are sorted in ascending order.
+The lower the number the earlier the system will be executed.

 ```javascript
 world